-- In 2008, Ctrip Computer Technology was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010. - Ctrip Travel Information historically enjoyed a preferential income tax rate of 15% as it is registered in Pudong New District, Shanghai.
+• In 2008, Ctrip Computer Technology was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010.

+- Ctrip Travel Information historically enjoyed a preferential income tax rate of 15% as it is registered in Pudong New District, Shanghai.
 During the fourth quarter of 2004, Ctrip Travel Information was designated as a "Software Development Company" and thus obtained from the relevant tax bureau a full exemption of income tax for 2004 and a 50% reduction of the income tax statutory rate for the period from 2005 to 2007.
 In 2008, Ctrip Travel Information was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010. - In the fourth quarter of 2007, Ctrip Travel Network was designated as a "software development company" and thus obtained from the relevant tax bureau a 50% reduction of its statutory and local income tax rate from 2007 to 2009.
 In 2008, Ctrip Travel Network was designated as a "high and new technology enterprise" by the relevant PRC government authorities.
-As a result, Ctrip Travel Network was entitled to a preferential EIT rate of 12.5% for 2008 and 2009 and 15% for 2010. - In 2008, Software Hotel Information was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010. - Shenzhen Ctrip enjoyed a preferential tax rate of 15% before 2008 as it is registered in Shenzhen, a special economic zone of China.
+As a result, Ctrip Travel Network was entitled to a preferential EIT rate of 12.5% for 2008 and 2009 and 15% for 2010. - In 2008, Software Hotel Information was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010. - In 2011, Ctrip Computer Technology, Ctrip Travel Information, Ctrip Travel Network and Software Hotel Information reapplied for their qualification as "high and new technology enterprise", which were approved by the relevant government authority.
+Thus, these four subsidiaries are entitled to a preferential EIT rate of 15% from 2011 to 2013. - Shenzhen Ctrip enjoyed a preferential tax rate of 15% before 2008 as it is registered in Shenzhen, a special economic zone of China.
 Under the current EIT law, Shenzhen Ctrip is entitled to a transitional tax rate which will gradually increase to 25% from 2008 to 2012.
-The applicable tax rate for Shenzhen Ctrip in 2008, 2009 and 2010 was 18%, 20% and 22%, respectively.
+The applicable tax rate for Shenzhen Ctrip in 2009, 2010 and 2011 was 20%, 22% and 24%, respectively.